pivotal-sadubois/pcfconfig/demos/pbs-spring-petclinic/README.md

 # Demo Guide for Pivotal Build Service spring-petclinic

+This demo demonstrates to capability of building an application with the Pivotal Build Service (PKS) shown on the Spring Boot application Spring PetClinic.
+The different demo scripts allows to deploy the containers eather to Docker Hub or the Harbor Registry.
+The Deploy scripts can be used as an addon to demonstrate how to deploy PedClinic as a Kubernetes bassed application on PKS, AKS or GKE environments.
 The following table shows the demo scripts available with a short description.

 | Script | Description |
 | --- | --- |